DataAnalyzer – Sensor Data Analysis

 The DataAnalyzer needs the following:

-- A PC with Microsoft Windows XP or higher
+- A PC with Microsoft Windows 7 or higher, 64bit

 - Microsoft Excel for reports in Excel format

 - A minimum of 2.1 GB free space on hard disc